 What is the Circadian Rhythm?

+Your Circadian Rhythm is your body’s natural way of telling you to sleep and rise, triggering important biological processes that help you function best.
 It is an internal clock in our bodies that makes us alert during the day and sleepy at night.

 With exquisite precision, our circadian rhythm regulates critical functions such as behavior, hormone levels, sleep, body temperature and metabolism.